 The U.S. Nuclear Regulatory Commission (NRC) was created as an independent agency by Congress in 1974 to ensure the safe use of radioactive materials for beneficial civilian purposes while protecting people and the environment.
 The NRC regulates commercial nuclear power plants and other uses of nuclear materials, such as in nuclear medicine, through licensing, inspection and enforcement of its requirements.

-The purpose of this portal is to provide a starting point to subject materials that support the curriculum of the ASU College of Law Masters of Law (LLM) in Biotechnology and Genomics.
-ASU Law Librarians and faculty have selected the best resources for you!
-This portal brings together in one place many scientific and legal resources that the University purchases for its students including databases, indexes and full text electronic journals as well as authoritative websites.
+The purpose of the Law and Science Research Guide is to provide a starting point to subject materials that support the curriculum of the ASU College of Law.
+This portal brings together in one place many scientific and legal resources available to ASU students including databases, indexes, and full text electronic journals.
+The guide also highlights authoritative websites devoted to the intersection of law and science.

 Science.gov is a gateway to government science information and research results.
 Science.gov provides a search of over 55 scientific databases and 200 million pages of science information with just one query, and is a gateway to over 2100 scientific Websites